FrankiePower/UniswapV3Pool-Contract-Audit/README.md

 This function, `collectProtocol`, is a part of a smart contract that allows the factory owner to collect protocol fees in the form of two tokens (likely `token0` and `token1`) and transfer them to a specified recipient.
 It includes mechanisms for gas optimization, fee management, and event logging.

-Let's break down the code line by line:

-### Line 1:

 ```solidity
 function collectProtocol(
         address recipient,